dotnet/docs/docs/machine-learning/tutorials/image-classification.md

     Image: toaster3.jpg predicted as: appliance with score: 0.9646884
     ```

 Congratulations!
-You've now successfully built a classification model in ML.NET to categorize images by using a pre-trained TensorFlow for image processing.
+You've now successfully built a classification model in ML.NET to categorize images by using a pretrained TensorFlow for image processing.

 You can find the source code for this tutorial at the [dotnet/samples](https://github.com/dotnet/samples/tree/main/machine-learning/tutorials/TransferLearningTF) repository.